infinityjay/demo-meter-data/README.md

 I once implemented a performance test program to compare the performance of specific query between row-based database (MySql) and column-based database(DuckDB).

-The DuckDB will highly outperform on the tasks like aggregating data based on time.
+The DuckDB will highly outperform on the tasks like aggregating data based on time, you can find my test from [here](https://github.com/infinityjay/ADM2024/blob/main/ADM2024-A2-s4162315/code.ipynb).

 ### Comparison